ShchekinIP/employeemanager/README.md

-Apps for viewing available vacancies.
+Application for viewing available vacancies.
 Written in practice on spring boot / angular frameworks.